samsquire/ideas3/README.md

 # 36. Person Coordination API

 Each person in an organisation might want to control digitally how information is retrieved and goes through to them.
 I propose people define an API for themselves in how to get them to do what you want them to do.
+I offer a number of services, and this is the information I require.

 # 37. Data Flows and queries per widget